Project management skills: 25 soft, hard, & technical skills

 Miscommunications are common when you're working with a group of people.
 Learning how to communicate well and avoid these will make projects run more smoothly and be more enjoyable.

 To develop your communication skills, practice being open and honest with your coworkers.
 This requires a lot of trust between you and your team members.
-To build this trust, encourage your team members to bring any thoughts into a discussion—even if you disagree with them.
+To build this trust, encourage your team members to share their thoughts in discussions, even if you disagree.

 4. Time management